Casa Aranda is one of Malaga’s ‘churrerías’ par excellence. (Frespañol anyone?!)

 If you’re not a big fan of chocolate, you can also try sprinkling sugar on your churros.

-Besides churros, you can get everything else a typical Spanish café provides: namely sandwiches and coffee.
+Besides churros, you can get everything else a typical Spanish café provides: namely sandwiches, coffee, juice and pastries.